Abstractors and relational cross-attention: An inductive bias for explicit relational reasoning in Transformers: Abstractor architectures

-The way that an Abstractor module is integrated into a broader model architecture should be informed by the underlying prediction task.~\Cref{fig:abstractor_architectures} depicts several Abstractor architectures each with different properties.
-Architecture (a) depicts an architecture in which the Abstractor processes the relational features in the input, and the decoder attends to the abstract states $A$.
-Architecture (b) depicts a model in which the input objects are first processed by an Encoder, followed by an Abstractor for relational processing, and the decoder again attends to the abstract states.
+The way that an Abstractor module is integrated into a broader model architecture should be informed by the underlying prediction task.~\Cref{fig:abstractor_architectures} depicts several Abstractor architectures each with different configurations.
+Architecture (a) depicts a configuration in which the Abstractor processes the relational features in the input, and the decoder attends to the abstract states $A$.
+Architecture (b) depicts a configuration in which the input objects are first processed by an Encoder, followed by an Abstractor for relational processing, and the decoder again attends to the abstract states.
 These architectures would be appropriate for purely relational tasks since the decoder attends only to the relational representations in the abstract states.
-Architectures (c) and (d) would be more appropriate for more general tasks which are only partially relational.
+Architectures (c) and (d), in which information can also pass directly from the encoder to the decoder, would be more appropriate for more general tasks that are only partially relational.
 For example, in architecture (c), the model branches into two parallel processing streams in which an Encoder performs general-purpose processing and an Abstractor performs more specialized processing of relational information.
-The decoder attends to \textit{both} the encoder states and abstract states.
-These architectures use the ``multi-attention decoder'' described in~\Cref{alg:multi_attention_decoder} in the appendix.
+The decoder attends to \textit{both} the encoder states and the abstract states.
+These architectures use the ``multi-attention decoder'' described in~\Cref{sec:multi_attn_decoder}.
 Finally, architecture (e) depicts a \textit{composition} of Abstractors, wherein the abstract states produced by one Abstractor module are used as input to another Abstractor.
 This results in computing ``higher-order'' relational information (i.e., relations on relations).
-We leave empirical evaluation of this architecture to future work.